ccprogwarrior/ccprog1/README.md

 # How to contribute

 Create an issue in this repository requesting to be a contributor.
 Help me build a library of problems to help CCPROG1 takers practice basic programming and logic formulation.

+# CCPROG1 Scope
+- Expressions
+- Assignment Statement
+- Functions
+- Pointers
+- Conditional Statement
+- Iterative Statements